TDGerve/MagmaPandas/README.rst

    * mineral-melt element partition coefficients,

-MagmaPandas can be combined with `MagmaPEC <https://github.com/TDGerve/MagmaPEC>`_ for post-entrapment crystallisation correction of compositions of olivine hosted melt inclusions.
+MagmaPandas can be combined with `MagmaPEC <https://github.com/TDGerve/MagmaPEC>`_ for post-entrapment crystallisation correction of olivine hosted melt inclusions.

 Documentation
 -------------